 Rae has dedicated her working career to chipping away at the shame of addiction, educating about the disease and providing a comfortable setting for those seeking treatment to heal and rediscover a sense of worthiness.
 She lives happily with her family in Heritage Hill, just blocks from work.
 Rae’s interests include interior design and exploring Grand Rapids’ many cultural and culinary treasures.
 But, she is most passionate about creating special times for her family and friends…

 Rae says, “I am inspired by the life stories and propelled to continually strive for a standard of excellence within the treatment world.
 I am privileged to commit myself and my resources to this specialty.”

 Dr. Quinn is deeply committed to the successful recovery of those who put their trust in Sanford House.
 She is responsible for completing all physical exams of Sanford House clients at intake.
-She is also responsible for all medical reviews, stabilization and ongoing medical maintenance.
+She provides medical reviews, stabilization and ongoing medical maintenance.

 In her off hours, Dr. Quinn values spending time with her young family.
 She enjoys all manner of physical activity, gardening, and her main hobby is sewing.
 She is a Girl Scout leader and has participated in Girl Scouts since her eldest daughter was a Daisy.

 Dr. Quinn says, "I see patients from young adulthood to advanced seniors.
 I enjoy supporting patients in the maintenance of good health, both mental and physical, or optimizing health in those suffering from multiple, chronic medical problems.
 I understand that working together with patients is the single most important aspect for achieving successful outcomes.
 I encourage and expect my patients to optimize their health and medical conditions so they can live the best possible physical life."